Molmed/elk-herder/README.md

 Finally, try to change the grok.
 This will take a bit longer, since logstash will restart.

 Note that groks can be tested much faster, but this tool provides an integration test for the whole process, where you can change (eventually) other aspects too.

+## Advanced configuration

+In the common use case, each entry in your 'groks' array maps to a 'match' entry in the resulting logstash configuration.

+However, you may need advanced configuration, such as conditionals directing when the different groks should be used.
+In this case, you can replace the 'groks' key with a custom 'filter' entry, e.g.:

+    description:
+    paths: <list of path globs>
+    filter: 'if [message] =~ /myregex/ {
+      grok {
+          match => {
+            "message" => "foo=%{DATA:bar}"
+          }
+      }'
+    ...

 # Ensuring all logs are parsed correctly in production